wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 == Changelog ==

+= 3.1.4 =
+* Update: Compatibility with WP e-Commerce 3.8.10
+* Update: Compatibility with Woocommerce 2.0.9
+* Fix: Sales Price not getting set to blank (WooCommerce)
+* Fix: 'Coupons Used' column not showing data in the Orders Module (WooCommerce)
+* Fix: 'Unexpected Error' with PHP 5.4 (WPeC)

 = 3.1.3 =
 * Fix: Featured image of WooCommerce not working
-* Fix: Message 'WP e-Commerce not activated' een if it was activated
+* Fix: Message 'WP e-Commerce not activated' even if it was activated
 * Fix: Duplicate data in packing slip (WPeC)
 * Fix: Batch Update not working in some scenarios (Woocommerce)